-- 39. Provision of parking meet Schedule 1 - 40.
+- 35. Parking is provided on-site, subject to individual assessment or at a rate similar to comparable development types in other technical specifications, and supported by the Territory Planning Authority. - 36.
 Dimensions of car parking spaces, layout and vehicle manoeuvring meet AS 2890.1:2004, Australian Standard for Parking Facilities, Part 1: Off-street Car Parking including manoeuvring to and from and within the development.
-The B99 vehicle template is used for any residential components. - 41.
-Endorsement from TCCS is achieved to confirm: - a) suitability of the verge crossing - b) the road network can accommodate additional traffic likely to be generated by the development, - c) adequate pedestrian and cycle access is provided to and through the site - d) pedestrian and cycle access paths to the development feeds into and provides enhanced connections to path networks and on-road cycle routes
+The B99 vehicle template is used for cars. - 37.
+Endorsement from TCCS is achieved to confirm: - a) suitability of the verge crossing - b) the road network can accommodate additional traffic likely to be generated by the development, - c) adequate pedestrian and cycle access is provided to and through the site where relevant - d) pedestrian and cycle access paths to the development feeds into and provides enhanced connections to path networks and on-road cycle routes where relevant